vincefra/frontend-backend-db-springboot/backend-db/SpringJPA-PostgreSQL/README.md

 Go to following folder,
  `findout/findout-infographics`

- ##
+Pull latest code from git,
  `git pull`

 After pulling new update, go to `backend-db/SpringJPA-PostgreSQL`

-Run following command
+Run following command,
  `mvn clean install`

-And then run this command to update container `docker-compose up --build -d`
+And then run this command to update container, `docker-compose up --build -d`

 Congratulations, you have just updated the server!